Eleonora Verbeke

-Eleonora Verbeke (1713–1786) was a nun and apothecary at the Sint-Janshospitaal in Bruges, West Flanders, Belgium.
+Eleonora Verbeke (1713–1786) was a nun and apothecary at the St. John's Hospital in Bruges, West Flanders.
 She was a co-author of the Winckelbouck, in which, from 1751, she described all her medical recipes.
 Everyday recipes were also noted.
-She wrote in Dutch but also made use of the Bruges dialect.
+She wrote in standard Dutch but also made use of the Bruges dialect.

-On 13 April 2020, the square in Sint-Janshospitaal was named after her.
+On 13 April 2020, the square in Old St. John's Hospital was named after her.